Understanding and treating vaginal cancer

 Emotional support during vaginal cancer diagnosis and treatments

-If you are facing a cancer diagnosis, emotional support is important so find your local support group, find groups online, and find a counsellor who is skilled in dealing with those with cancer diagnoses.
+If you are facing a cancer diagnosis, emotional support is essential, so find a local support group, find groups online, and find a counsellor who is skilled in dealing with those with cancer diagnoses.

 The role of natural medicine in vaginal cancer treatment support